Dad’s beans

 13. Set aside chicken.

-14. Scatter the shrimp over the rice, cover, and continue to cook until the rice is fully tender and the shrimp are opaque and cooked through, about 3-4 minutes more.
+14. Scatter the shrimp over the rice, cover, and continue to cook until the shrimp are opaque and cooked through, about 3-4 minutes turing once.
 Don’t overcook the shrimp.

 15. While the shrimp are cooking, using forks, de-bone the chicken into small, somewhat shredded pieces.